 Try peppermint food massage lotion bars as a perfect to follow up to a 20 minutes soak in a skin softening Dead Sea Salt bath.

 Herbal Massage Lotion Bars are useful for winter moisturizing.
 They are heavier than homemade lotion, so they stay on the skin longer for delivering herbal benefits.
 In general, if you love the temperate world, lotion bars are made with oils that are solid at room temperature.
 Herbal Massage Melts are tiny lotion bars packaged in 1 serving sizes, that are just right for a full back massage.

 The recipe in this article includes calendula infused oil and cottonwood bud infused oil for a healing touch.
 Calendula improves lymph flow, is softening and healing to the skin, and supports the body’s natural wellness.
 Winter harvested cottonwood buds, or “Balm of Gilead” (not the Middle Eastern Balm of Gilead mentioned in the Bible) infused oil relieves pain and inflammation.

-Do you have a favorite DIY lotion bar recipe that you use for skin care?
+Do you have a favourite DIY lotion bar recipe that you use for skincare?
 Leave a comment below, I’d love to hear your ideas.
 Get more great posts on my Pinterest board DIY Herbalism.